brodhq/brodhq.github.io/content/guides/metaprogramming/01-quote-and-unquote.md

 ## Escaping

-As we saw at the beginning of this chapter, only some values are valid quoted expressions in Elixir.
+As we saw at the beginning of this chapter, only some values are valid quoted expressions in Geis.
 For example, a map is not a valid quoted expression.
 Neither is a tuple with four elements.
 However, such values _can_ be expressed as a quoted expression:

 ```elixir
 iex> quote do: %{1 => 2}